 The Qamsar Rose Water Distillation Sites is a unique and fascinating attraction in Kashan.
 Visitors can learn about a traditional Persian cultural practice while enjoying the fragrant aroma of rose water.

-Kashan is renowned for its delicious traditional cuisine, which features a blend of flavours and spices unique to the region.
+Kashan is renowned for its delicious traditional cuisine, which features a blend of flavors and spices unique to the region.
 Some of the most popular dishes include:

 Kashan is also known for its beautiful handicrafts and souvenirs.
 Some of the most popular items include: